FIGHTING ARTS ASIA

 Pradal serey is mostly the same as unarmed Kbachkun Boran except it does not include mae (core techniques), tvear (door system that emphasizes footwork).
 Instead, it focuses more on winning a bout.
 While most well-known for its kicking technique, which generates power from hip rotation rather than snapping the leg, pradal serey consists of four types of strikes: punches, kicks, elbows and knee strikes.
 The clinch is used to wear down the opponent.
 Compared to other forms of

-Southeast Asian kickboxing, Pradal Serey emphasizes more elusive and shifty fighting stances.
+kickboxing, Pradal Serey emphasizes more elusive and shifty fighting stances.
 The Cambodian style tends to utilize more elbows than that of other regions.
 More victories come by way of an elbow technique than any other strikes.

 Training Centers: